-130. Between 2008 and 2011, and continuing into the present, the UFC accelerated its aggressive anticompetitive campaign.
-As part of the scheme alleged herein, the UFC's efforts to prevent any successful competitive activity by new entrants directly contributed to the impairment and ultimate failure of the following MMA Promoters, including among others:
+- 110. Between 2008 and 2011, and continuing into the present, the UFC accelerated its aggressive anticompetitive campaign.
+As part of the scheme alleged herein, the UFC's efforts to prevent any successful competitive activity by new entrants directly contributed to the impairment and ultimate failure of the following MMA Promoters, among others: - a.

-- a.
 Affliction Entertainment/Golden Boy Promotions.
 Golden Boy Promotions is the promotional arm of legendary boxer Oscar de la Hoya.
-Golden Boy partnered with Affliction Entertainment and entered the market for promotion of live Elite Professional MMA events for less than one year before being forced to pull out in 2009 after just two events.
+Golden Boy partnered with Affliction Entertainment and entered the market for promotion of live Professional MMA events for less than one year before being forced to pull out in 2009 after just two events.
 As part of its scheme, the UFC forced Affliction, a niche apparel provider, to exit the MMA promotion business by raising its costs and blocking Affliction from continuing to sponsor any UFC Fighters. - b.
 HDNet Fights.
 HDNet Fights was founded in 2007 by billionaire owner of the Dallas Mavericks and HDNet founder, Mark Cuban.
 HDNet Fights briefly promoted its own live Professional MMA bouts.
 By 2009, the UFC had forced Cuban to shut down and, instead, become a bondholder in Zuffa.
-The combination of the UFC's Exclusive Promotional Agreements, its persistent refusal to copromote, and its blocking of the ability of Elite Professional MMA Fighters to self-promote, even after the terms of their contracts had expired, prevented Cuban's promotion company from promoting potentially lucrative fights, including a proposed mega fight between Randy Couture and Russian superstar Fedor Emelianenko. - 131.
-By 2011, the only potentially robust competitor to the UFC was Strikeforce, an MMA promotion company that had been threatening to become a major force in the MMA Industry.
-Strikeforce had a strong roster of Elite Professional Mixed Martial Artists, and at the time was the only major MMA outfit promoting women's MMA.
+The combination of the UFC's Exclusive Promotional Agreements, its persistent refusal to co-promote, and its blocking of the ability of Professional MMA Fighters to self-promote, even after the terms of their contracts had expired, prevented Cuban's promotion company from promoting potentially lucrative fights, including a proposed mega fight between Randy Couture and Russian superstar Fedor Emelianenko. - 111.
+By 2011, the only potentially robust competitor to the UFC was Strikeforce, an MMA had a strong roster of top-ranked Professional Mixed Martial Artists, and at the time was the only major MMA outfit promoting women's MMA.
 It also had signed lucrative broadcast deals with Showtime and CBS.
 In addition, Strikeforce had succeeded in obtaining significant promotional sponsors and entered an agreement with EA Sports to develop an MMA video game to compete with the UFC's MMA video game, which had been developed by THQ of Agoura Hills, California.
 Strikeforce also publicly announced its desire to co-promote high-level MMA events with international promoters, and had a number of co-promotional arrangements, including co-promotional arrangements with Russian promoter M-1 and the Japanese promotion Dream.
-Co-promotional arrangements, common in boxing, mean athletes promoted by competing promoters fight against each other in copromoted events with a split of profits generated.
+Co-promotional arrangements, common in boxing, mean athletes promoted by competing promoters fight against each other in co-promoted events with a split of profits generated.